phillipivan/companion-module-dan-dugan-model-n/companion/HELP.md

 - **System - Network** Query / Change IP, Subnet or Gateway address
 - **System - Network DHCP** Query / Change DHCP
 - **System - Name** Query / change unit name.
 Accepts variables
-- **System - Subscribe Unsoliccited** Query / change unsolicited messages
+- **System - Subscribe Unsolicited** Query / change unsolicited messages

 ## Support for other models
 At present only the Model M & N are explicitly supported.
 With that said, the dugan units share a common api.